bonesmoses/pg_meminfo/README.md

 ## Compatibility

+This extension makes use of some internal APIs which are not available in older versions of Postgres:

+* `InitMaterializedSRF` was added in Postgres 15.
+* `pgstat_get_local_beentry_by_index` was added in Postgres 16.

-This extension should be compatible with any version of Postgres which supports extensions, but has only been tested with version 17.
+As a result, this extension should work with Postgres 16 and above, but has only been tested with version 17.
 If you are using a different version and run into an issue, please let me know.